Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 - two sets of arms
 - one set of armor
-- one collection of trinkets
+- three trinkets

 If you are already at your attunement limit for a particular type of gear, you must lose attunement to an existing set (or sets) of gear of the appropriate type to attune to a new set.
-When you attune to a collection of trinkets, you may attune to any number of individual trinkets, so long as the sum of their enchantment affixes is less than or equal to your proficiency bonus.

 As you gain experience and learn to control your own magic, you are able to safely use more powerful magical items.
-You can only attune to an item if:

-**enchantment gear point total ≤ proficiency bonus**
+You can only attune to a set of arms or armor if its gear point total ≤ proficiency bonus + 2.

 After you perform this downtime activity, you are particularly in touch with your magical items for a short period of time.
 One time before your next rest, you may modify the result of a roll after you see its outcome: